jacob-ferrell/django-recipe-book/README.md

 - The user can view all recipes they have created by clicking the 'My Recipes' link in the sidebar

 - The user can view more information about a recipe from the Edamam API by clicking on the title.
 From here, they can add or remove the recipe from 'My Favorites', allowing them to reference the recipe at a later time

-- The Edamam Recipe API does not provide preparation instructions for its recipes, so the Recipe Details page will have a link user's can click to get this information, along with nutritional data.

 - All favorited recipes can be viewed by clicking the 'My Favorites' link in the sidebar